 A family man will more likely save his dear ones first, and not risk his life for other passengers.
 They have an eye for contraband items.
 Flight attendants have a sharp eye and can notice if you’re trying to smuggle any forbidden items from a Duty-Free shop and use them during the flight.
 Some people also smuggle their miniature pets in purses and handbags.
 Woof woof woof.

-Here you can check out the aviation interview tips for fresher.
-Who wants to become a ground staff or cabin crew
+Here you can check out the aviation interview tips for freshers.
+Who wants to become a ground staff or cabin crew?

 They can single out frequent flyers.
 Frequent flyers like to get the special treatment they deserve for their loyalty to the airline.
 They will unlikely put on a nametag with their flight status on it, but when the crew does research on passengers they get an idea of what those people look like.

 All the factors I mentioned help the crew in making your flight the safest.
 They are smart enough not to make any conclusions based on just one thing, but when they put a few of them together it can help single out the troublemakers.
 So if you don’t want to be considered one of those, you know what to do now!

 Hey, if you learned something new today, then give the video a like and share it with a friend!
 And here are some other videos I think you’ll enjoy.
 Just click to the left or right, and stay on the Bright Side of life!